Beowulf: Hrunting and the Dragon’s Bane

 The portrayal of dragons also reflects the Anglo-Saxon worldview, where the struggle against these monstrous beings mirrors the constant battle between good and evil.
 By associating dragons with danger and heroism, the cultural significance highlights the themes of power, destiny, and the eternal conflict between humanity and the unknown.龍

-See also The Art of Cutting in Swordsmanship
+See also Excalibur: The Sword of Kings

 In essence, dragons in Anglo-Saxon literature transcend mere fantastical creatures, becoming powerful symbols that shape the moral landscapes of heroic epics like Beowulf.
 Their presence adds layers of complexity to the narrative, challenging the hero and the audience to confront their fears, forge their destinies, and ultimately emerge victorious in the face of formidable challenges.